Beard Care Made Easy - Beard Balm The Full Insight

 If you have been following any of the Man Made Beard Company socials, you would already know I am a huge fan of cocoa butter.

-High in antioxidants which is a crucial component to protecting your skin being very rich in many vitamins & natural nutrients such as short-chain fatty acid's, it's probably now making sense as to why I use this as a key ingredient to the Man Made Beard Balms and soon to be launched Man Made Beard Butters.
+High in antioxidants which is a crucial component to protecting your skin being very rich in many vitamins & natural nutrients such as short-chain fatty acid's, it's probably now making sense as to why I use this as a key ingredient to the Man Made Beard Balms and newly launched Man Made Beard Butters.

 Yes, Cocoa Butter is used for making chocolate but the benefits for your skin & hair are very breath-taking that such a rich creamy substance can outperform any other butter on the market.